 In the packaging space, Atlantic is Switzerland.
 "We have no skin in the game about which material ultimately wins," says James.
 "We have everything on the table as far as what material is going to be healthiest for the planet."

-Both James and Carter know we won't be recycling our way out of the current waste crisis.
+Both DeLoach and Carter know we won't be recycling our way out of the current waste crisis.
 It's going to take a combination of tools in the tool kit: Reducing the amount of packaging.
 Designing for better recyclability and compostability.
 Improving recycling and composting systems.
 And educating consumers.
 The funding injection created by the EPR bill and the PRO is intended to address all those needs.